Connie dreaded coming home from work because she knew what she’d be facing….

 So often when you don’t feel appreciated, that’s what comes out of your mouth as a complaint…

-“You don’t appreciate me or what I do for you!”
+“You don’t appreciate me or anything I do for you!”

 When you’re specific and are open to listening and talking about solutions instead of continuing to focus on the complaint and how you don’t feel appreciated…